tooky/kosli-playground/README.md

     Each trail must have a unique identifier of your choice, based on your process and domain.
     Example identifiers include git commits or pull request numbers.

-- At the top of the `.github/workflows/alpha_main.yml` file add two new `env:` variables for the Kosli Flow (named after your repo) and Kosli Trail (named after each git-commit), as follows:
+- At the top of the [.github/workflows/alpha_main.yml](.github/workflows/alpha_main.yml) file add two new `env:` variables for the
+Kosli Flow (named after your repo) and Kosli Trail (named after each git-commit), as follows:
 ```yml
 env:
   KOSLI_FLOW: playground-alpha-ci
   KOSLI_TRAIL: ${{ github.sha }}
 ```
-- Still in `.github/workflows/alpha_main.yml`, add the following entries to the end of the `setup:` job to install the Kosli CLI and create the Flow and Trail.
+- Still in [.github/workflows/alpha_main.yml](.github/workflows/alpha_main.yml), add the following entries to the end of the `setup:` job to install the Kosli CLI and create the Kosli Flow and Kosli Trail.
 ```yml
       - uses: actions/checkout@v4.1.1